roydejong/BeatSaberAvatarExtras/README.md

 # BeatSaberAvatarExtras
 **Adds extra customization options for your Beat Saber multiplayer avatar.**

+- **🥸 New avatar parts**
+  - Unlocks all facial hair options
+  - Unlocks all glasses options
+- **🌈 New color options**
+  - Adds an animated rainbow color option

-Unlocks hidden facial hair and glasses options for your avatar.
-The extras are only visible to other users that have the mod as well.
+👉 The avatar extras are only visible to other users that have the mod as well.
+All servers are supported, even official ones.

 ![BeatSaberAvatarExtras](https://repository-images.githubusercontent.com/459337888/033bd3d9-246e-4381-8af9-9a62ac9a6c17)